T. Gordon Parks Collegiate Concerto Competition

 - First Place – $2,000 and a performance as featured soloist with the Arapahoe Philharmonic on February 10, 2018.

 - Second Place – $1,000.

 First Place Winner’s Obligations

-- The First Place winner is required to attend at least one orchestra rehearsal (preferably Tuesday, March 28 – concert week), plus the mandatory dress rehearsal (Thursday, March 30 – concert week).
+- The First Place winner is required to attend at least one orchestra rehearsal (preferably Tuesday, February 6, 2018 – concert week), plus the mandatory dress rehearsal (Friday, February 9, 2018 – concert week).
 The teacher of the First Place winner is welcome to attend.
-Additional rehearsals may be scheduled with the Conductor.
+Additional rehearsals may be scheduled with the conductor.